shrapnelnet/CI553-CW-2/README.md

 ### Manual

-It is recommended to use the bash script.
+It is recommended to use the bash script on linux, and Docker on Windows.
 Otherwise:

 - Download all web dependencies:
   - `cd web/` from project root
-  - `yarn build`, or `npx yarn build` if you don't have yarn installed
+  - `yarn && yarn build`, or `npx yarn && npx yarn build` if you don't have yarn installed
 - Get Java environment ready:
   - `mvn install exec:exec` downloads all dependencies, then executes `com.shr4pnel.init.Setup.main()` which initializes the database using `classpath:com/shr4pnel/config/init.sql`
 - Run the project: